MicroEJ/docs/ApplicationDeveloperGuide/managedc/communication.rst

 Link between Managed C function declaration and Java static methods can also be done implicitly using ``-Wl,--allow-undefined``
 C compiler option (see :ref:`managedc.compilation.command_line_options` ).
 No need to declare and use ``__IMPORT(class, method)`` C macro in that case.
-Java static method is searched in the Java class which refers to the current Managed C module. containing the Java static method.
+Java static method is searched in the Java class which refers to the current Managed C module containing the Java static method.
 A SOAR error will be triggered if no Java method found.

 .. _managedc.communication.managedc_to_java: